 Here’s what to know before you go:

 - You pick up the trail head from the parking lot at the Kipahulu region of Haleakala National Park.
-A parking fee of $10 per car is required.
+A parking fee of $25 per car is required.
 If you have or will be visiting the summit of Haleakala Park, keep your permit.
-It’s valid for three days at both sections Haleakala National Park.
+It’s valid for three days at both summit and coastal sections Haleakala National Park.

 - Before beginning the trail, look up towards the mountain.
 If you see rain or heavy clouds, stop into the visitors center at the bottom of the parking lot and ask if they advise hiking to Waimoku Falls.